PepijnMC/ElevationDragRuler/README.md

 - <a href="https://github.com/manuelVo/foundryvtt-terrain-ruler" target="_blank">Terrain Ruler</a> module by Manuel Vögele
 - <a href="https://github.com/ironmonk88/enhanced-terrain-layer" target="_blank">Enhanced Terrain Layer</a> module by IronMonk

+## Installation
+Copy the following manifest link into the module installation window:

 ## Movement Options
 A creature's movement speed can be picked by clicking a button in the Token HUD.
 By default this is set to automatic, which lets the module figure out what movement speed to use.